Analysing international events through the lens of statistical physics: the case of Ukraine: Acknowledgments

 \section{Acknowledgments}

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 851255).
+J.H.M. acknowledges funding from the project PACSS RTI2018-093732-B-C22 of the MCIN/AEI/10.13039/501100011033/, and by EU through FEDER funds (A way to make Europe).
 The authors acknowledge the Spanish State Research Agency through Grant MDM-2017-0711 funded by MCIN/AEI/10.13039/501100011033.
 The authors thank J. J. Ramasco for his assistance.